lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

     chain

 If you wish to restart manually from one of your checkpoints (e.g., if something went wrong in your later jobs or the jobs vanished from the queue for some reason), you have to call `dmtcp_sbatch` with the `-r|--resume` parameter, specifying a cpkt\_\* directory to resume from.
 Then it will use the same parameters as in the initial run of this job chain.
-If you wish to adjust the timelimit, for instance because you realized that your original limit was too short, just use the `-t|--time` parameter again on resume.
+If you wish to adjust the time limit, for instance, because you realized that your original limit was too short, just use the `-t|--time` parameter again on resume.

 ## Using DMTCP manually

-If for some reason our automatic chain job script is not suitable to your use-case, you could also just use DMTCP on its own.
+If for some reason our automatic chain job script is not suitable for your use case, you could also just use DMTCP on its own.
 In the following we will give you step-by-step instructions on how to checkpoint your job manually: 1 Load the dmtcp module:
-`module load dmtcp` 1 DMTCP usually runs an additional process that manages the creation of checkpoints and such, the so called `coordinator`.
+`module load dmtcp` 1 DMTCP usually runs an additional process that manages the creation of checkpoints and such, the so-called `coordinator`.
 It must be started in your batch script before the actual start of your application.
 To help you with this process, we have created a bash function called `start_coordinator` that is available